Comparing Diagonals on the Associahedra: Abstract

 \section{Abstract}

-We prove that the formula for the diagonal approximation $\Delta_{K}$ on J. Stasheff's $n$-dimensional associahedron $K_{n+2}$ derived by the current authors in \cite{SU} agrees with the \textquotedblleft magical formula\textquotedblright\ for the diagonal approximation $\Delta_{K}^{\prime }$ first derived by Markl and Shnider in \cite{MS} and more recently by Masuda, Thomas, Tonks, and Vallette in \cite{MTTV}.
+We prove that the formula for the diagonal approximation $\Delta_{K}$ on J. Stasheff's $n$-dimensional associahedron $K_{n+2}$ derived by the current authors in \cite{SU} agrees with the \textquotedblleft magical formula\textquotedblright\ for the diagonal approximation $ \Delta_{K}^{\prime }$ derived by Markl and Shnider in \cite{MS}, by J.-L. Loday in \cite{JL}, and more recently by Masuda, Thomas, Tonks, and Vallette in \cite{MTTV}.